CodyFrank/CodyFrank.github.io/_posts/2020-06-23-expressway_to_a_backend.markdown

 server.listen(PORT, () => console.log(`Server is running... port: ${PORT}`))
 ```

 Who in the world wants to write all of this just to get a web server up and running.
-There are so many web frameworks out there now that have can do this like a million times faster.
+There are so many web frameworks out there now that can do this like a million times faster.

 ## The Express Solution
 This is where Express.js shines.
 Express.js or Express is a JavaScript Framework built ontop of Node that makes it feasible to use JavaScript as the language for your server side application.
 You could have a server up and running with as little as 5 lines of code.
 This snippet is pulled right from the express documentation.